 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about Christian Schooling.
+He recently wrote this article about Christian Schooling.

 The Choice of Christian Schooling